groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/merge-compress-files/guide-merging-zip-files/_index.md

 ---
-title: Guide to Merging Zip Files using GroupDocs.Merger for .NET
+title: Guide to Merging Zip Files
-linktitle: Guide to Merging Zip Files using GroupDocs.Merger for .NET
+linktitle: Guide to Merging Zip Files
 second_title: GroupDocs.Merger .NET API
 description: Learn how to merge ZIP files programmatically using GroupDocs.Merger for .NET.
 This tutorial provides a detailed guide for developers.
 type: docs